Coin Information and Images

-2008 Alaska Quarter (BUY)
+2008 Alaska State Quarter

-The reverse design features a grizzly bear with salmon.
+The Alaska Quarter reverse design features a grizzly bear with salmon.
 The inscriptions include the State name, Statehood date, mintage date, “E Pluribus Unum,” and “The Great Land.”
 The coin’s reverse was designed by Susan Gamble and engraved by Charles Vickers.

 The grizzly bear and salmon symbolize the natural beauty and wildlife which are abundant in the vast state of Alaska.
 More than 98% of the grizzly bear population of the United States resides in Alaska.
 The state was purchased from Russia in 1867 for the sum of $7.2 million.
-Alaska’s abundant gold and oil resources made the purchase an incredible investment!
+Alaska’s abundant gold and oil resources made the purchase an incredible investment.

 • Designers: William Cousins after John Flanagan (obverse), Susan Gamble (reverse)